Roger Davies (talent manager): Janet Jackson (1989–2002)

-Joe Cocker (1991 - 2014)
+Joe Cocker (1991–2014)

-Davies started managing Joe Cocker in August 1991.
-Davies and Joe Cocker had crossed paths through EMI Records.
-As stablemates, Joe Cocker and Tina Turner, were often on the same bill on European festivals during the 1980s.
+Davies started managing Joe Cocker in August 1991 after seeing Cocker perform at The Greek Theater, Los Angeles on Monday 22 July 1991.
+Although Davies and Joe Cocker had already crossed paths through EMI Records as label mates, Joe Cocker and Tina Turner were often on the same bill on European festivals during the 1980s.

-Cocker had a checkered history, but with management his career stabilized, recording 10 albums under Davies stewardship, touring extensively, and management of Joe Cocker's back catalogue.
+Cocker had a checkered history, but, with good management and Cocker's dedication to his career, he recorded 10 albums under Davies' stewardship, and toured extensively.
+Davies was also instrumental in the management of Joe Cocker's back catalogue.

 At the 1993 Brit Awards, Joe Cocker was nominated for Best British Male Artist.

-Davies is first credited as a producer on Cocker's 1994 “Have A Little Faith” album.
+Davies is first credited as a producer on Cocker's 1994 Have A Little Faith album.

-On June 3, 2002, Joe Cocker performed at the Golden Jubilee of Queen Elizabeth and later was awarded the Order of the British Empire (OBE) at Buckingham Palace in the Queen's 2007 Birthday Honours list, and subsequently was given the keys to his hometown, the City of Sheffield.
+On 3 June 2002, Joe Cocker performed at the Golden Jubilee of Elizabeth II and later was awarded the Order of the British Empire (OBE) at Buckingham Palace in the Queen's 2007 Birthday Honours list, and he subsequently was given the keys to his hometown, the City of Sheffield.

-Joe Cocker had a significant following in Europe, and the signing of a record deal with Sony Germany in 2005 re-vitalized his career.
+Cocker had a significant following in Europe, and the signing of a record deal with Sony Germany in 2005 revitalized his career.
 His final two albums were with Sony, supported with extensive festivals and arenas in Europe, Russia, North America, South America, Australia and New Zealand.

-Joe Cocker completed his sell-out "Fire It Up" Live European arena tour in 2013, and filmed for Sony Germany at Lanxess Arena, Cologne, Germany in April 2013.
+Cocker completed his sell-out Fire It Up Live European arena tour in 2013, and it was filmed for Sony Germany at Lanxess Arena, Cologne, Germany, in April 2013.

-Joe Cocker passed away the following year at Mad Dog Ranch, Colorado on December 22, 2014.
+Cocker died the following year at home at Mad Dog Ranch, Colorado, on 22 December 2014.

-In 2017, a feature-length documentary "Joe Cocker: Mad Dog With Soul" was released.
+In 2017, a feature-length documentary, Joe Cocker: Mad Dog With Soul was released.

-Sade (1991 to date)
+Sade (1991–present)

-Davies added the British band Sade to his management stable after an approach from the band's lawyer in London in March 1991.
+Davies added the British band Sade to his management list after an approach from the band's lawyer in London in March 1991.